 This pragma is implemented only in the OpenVMS implementation of GNAT.
 It allows control over the internal representation chosen for the predefined type Long_Float and for floating point type representations with digits specified in the range 7 through 15.
 For further details on this pragma, see the DEC Ada Language Reference Manual, section 3.5.7b.
 Note that to use this pragma, the standard runtime libraries must be recompiled.
-See Section "The GNAT Run-Time Library Builder gnatlbr" in GNAT User's Guide OpenVMS, for a description of the GNAT LIBRARY command.
+See the description of the GNAT LIBRARY command in the OpenVMS version of the GNAT User's Guide for details on the use of this command.